wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 ## 03/19/2024

 - Just now learning that the root endpoint could work even without connecting to any database after deployment.
 Also means additional tests are needed to check database connection.

+## 03/20/2024

+- AI cannot even help me debug database connection, making me feel both annoyed and safe.

+- Every group has their unique Mod 3 final project, but varying in technical complexity.
+I didn't realize it until during an interview, I was asked why we chose this project and I said we actually had some other options, and the interviewer said obviously this one has more complex features and probably includes more "technical milestones".
+Maybe this is one of the reasons why I was able to get like 10+ assessments/interviews last year(?).
+I barely had time to work on projects because of those coding assessments/interviews coming one after another.
+Really proud of my teammates though.

+- According to the instructor, the most complex feature of this app is peer connection/request, followed by the messaging feature, idk if filtering users based on their tags is included in peer connection/request.
+I was in charge of the peer part and consequently had to work closely with most of my teammates.
+For graduation, we only needed to finish MVP, but for jobs, I definitely needed more.
+Our group was the only group (I guess) who implemented Redux even before graduation.
+I was so lucky.